fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 2. In the case of evaluating a transaction for inclusion into the mempool, the opcode should instead be treated as specifying a conditional validity.
 Record should be kept of the transaction and its boundary condition as long as the node might need to use the transaction, which are in the following cases:
    1. The specified block height has not been reached.
    2. The specified block height has been reached, but a reorg is still possible with a significant likelihood.

+## Extensions

+### Disincentive to spend near expiry

+Because spending a UTXO using a spend-path that expires soon presents certain risks and issues, making this more costly can mitigate potential attacks that would otherwise be costless.

+This extension would increase the weight of a transaction spent with OP_BBV if it is 100 blocks or closer to expiring.
+In a relevant case, the transaction's number of vbytes is multiplied by `1.01^blockUntilExpiry`.

+In any 6-block span, the cost would only increase approximately 6%, however attempting to spend a transaction within 6 blocks of expiry would be about 2.5 times the cost of a normal transaction - providing a significant cost to doing that.

+### Disallow specifying the blockheight in the script witness

+Allowing the spender of a UTXO to specify the blockheight at which a transaction expires can allow a malicious user to choose an expiration height that has a significant probability of a reorg canceling the transaction after being confirmed in a block.

+This extension disallows the spender from specifying the blockheight, and instead requires that the blockheight originate from somewhere that has been already confirmed in a block (ie in a script spend path of an address).

+This would ensure that a malicious user could not specify expiry of all transactions they broadcast, but instead would either need to first make a transaction to an address with the expiry they need, or they could only opportunistically spend UTXOs that happen to have a spend-path that expires soon.
+This would substantially limit the ability for malicious actors to make passive attempts to set up a transaction that might be reversed by a reorg.

+This extension, however, limits the usefulness of the opcode.
+Senders would not, for example, be able to choose expiry when spending for legitimate purposes, for example if someone wanted a feature to set a configurable time for a reversible payment, with this extension, that configuration could only apply to coins received after that configuration was set rather than being able to dynamically be changed for any transaction, which would make the feature a lot less intuitive and flexible.
+However, primary use cases for this opcode don't require dynamic expiry, so this is a minor loss of functionality.

 ## Considerations